niemopen/niem-naming-design-rules/ndr6src.md

 </xs:complexType>
 <xs:element name="PersonAugmentation" type="j:ExampleAugmentationType" substitutionGroup="nc:PersonAugmentationPoint"/>
 ```
-<center><i><a name="fig4-22"></a>Figure 4-22: Augmenting a CCC type via an augmentation element and type</i></center><p/>
+<figcaption><a name="fig4-22">Figure 4-22: Augmenting a CCC type via an augmentation element and type</a></figcaption>

 In an XML message, the augmentation element is only a container for the augmenting properties; it has no meaning of its own.
-Figure 4-23 shows a NIEM XML message with this augmentation.
+[Figure 4-23](#fig4-23) shows a NIEM XML message with this augmentation.

 ```
 <nc:Person>